superbabii/YOLOv8-AndroidApp-Tflite/README.md

     ```

 2. **Open the project in Android Studio:**
-    - Open Android Studio and select `Open an existing Android Studio project`.
+    - Launch Android Studio and select `Open an existing Android Studio project`.
     - Navigate to the cloned repository and open it.

 3. **Build and run the project:**